nicolaslima321-labs/omnistack-9.0/README.md

 # omnistack-9.0
-Week of Omnistack 9.0 (2019), application fully with a stack using Javascript
+Week of Omnistack 9.0 (2019), application fully with a stack using Javascript.
+Using ReactJs and ReactNative